 Let me show you.

-First, two pointless heart-shaped icons that confused her screen reader and an image of Basel city with no clear message or Alt text.
+First, two pointless heart-shaped icons that confused her screen reader and an image of Basel City with no clear message or Alt text.

 Instead, we should use accessible images sending a clear message.

-Then, she found a broken navigation link leading to nowhere that made her feel like navigating a maze.
+She found a broken navigation link leading to nowhere that made her feel like navigating a maze.

 So checking your website for broken or hazardous links is important.

-Moving on, she came across inconsistency between content and graphics which was mind boggling.
+Moving on, she came across inconsistency between content and graphics which was mind-boggling.

 She reminded me to try and strike a balance between the two and split it into different web pages to make it clear.

 Similarly, even though I prioritized audience-targeted web design and accessibility-friendly fonts, there was a lack of an accessibility-friendly keyboard that shuts out disabled users.